Happy Gay Travel

 Day 3 - Kayak or Hike along Opalescent Abel Tasman Bay

-Abel Tasman gay hikingThe next morning, we'll take a lighter load with us as we head for our three-day adventure along the aquamarine shores of nearby Abel Tasman National Park.
-Our days will be filled with sea-kayaking, hiking, and/or boating (let us know which you prefer) as we explore the coastal regions of the park.
-We'll enjoy two nights of lodging at comfortable sea-side inns overlooking the bay and meals of locally-sourced, organic ingredients.
-And don't forget the custom of a break for morning and afternoon tea!
-Our luggage will be forwarded each day while we carry only small items, snacks, and lunch on our backs (if hiking) or in our kayaks.
+Our days will be filled with sea-kayaking, hiking, and/or boating (let us know which you prefer in advance, but you can opt into different options daily) as we explore the coastal regions of the park.
+We’ll enjoy two nights of lodging at comfortable sea-side inns overlooking the bay and meals of locally sourced, organic ingredients.
+And don’t forget the custom of a break for morning and afternoon tea!

 No one who visits this breathtaking park forgets the diverse scenery: native forests and streams, tree-fern-filled grottos, massive granite sea heads, and turquoise waters lapping at golden beaches.
 While kayaking or hiking through this wonderland, you'll also delight in the melody of New Zealand's native birds.
 We might spy little blue penguins coming ashore to nest or dolphins darting past the end of your paddle.
 Highlights always include the antics of New Zealand Fur seals and their pups if the prevailing winds allow us to see them in the Tonga Island Marine Reserve.

-Most will likely kayak today (about 4.5 hours today, plus breaks).
+We will most likely kayak today (about 4.5 hours today, plus breaks).
 If you haven’t kayaked before, don’t worry, we use stable two-person sea kayaks.
 With a little instruction and practice, you’ll soon be comfortable paddling the gentle waters of Tasman Bay.
 We paddle from Kaiteriteri or Marahau, gliding cove to cove.
 First, we pass Split-Apple Rock, then Apple Tree Cove, Watering Cove, and slide by the bird-song-filled Adele Island.
 We will have several stops en route, including lunch and perhaps a swim before we arrive at our lodge in Torrent Bay.
-There, our hosts will greet us with a warm Kiwi hello, fresh appetizers and a hot shower.
+There, our hosts will greet us with a warm Kiwi hello, fresh appetizers, and a hot shower.

 If you’d rather hike today, you’ll enjoy a guided walk from Marahau across beaches and around headlands on New Zealand’s famed Abel Tasman Track, often joining your fellow kayaking crew at one of the many beaches for lunch, before hiking down into Anchorage Bay and on to our lodge nearby.
 And if you grow tired and would rather relax on one of those pristine beaches instead of hike, you can usually do so and simply catch a later boat into the lodge.